 For example, if the company knew that the driver had a poor driving record, but they chose to work with him anyway, this could be considered negligent hiring practices.
 Further, if you are able to prove that the accident was caused by an issue with the truck itself, it might be possible to sue the manufacturer of the vehicle for negligence.
 As you can see, these cases can get very complex.
 For that reason, it can be helpful to reach out to a qualified attorney to help you navigate the process.

-Damages Available to Truck Accident Victims in Atlanta
+Damages Available to Truck Accident Victims

 If you were injured in a large truck or tractor-trailer accident, you may be entitled to financial compensation.
 These are referred to as “damages” and are amounts paid to you to cover your medical bills, lost income, and even pain and suffering.